For Better or For Worse by Lynn Johnston for August 24, 2015

 3. Missing large

-nickel_penny almost 9 years ago
+nickel_penny over 9 years ago

 Because obviously the way you did things decades ago is the only right and proper way to do them.
 Times change.
 Adapt or be comfortable being considered out of touch.